takabrk/-takabrk-takabrk.github.io/valkyriedocs/_build/html/_sources/valkyrie/valkyrie001.rst.txt

 The desktop environment of this OS has been adopted LXQt.

-This OS is equipped with a custom kernel based on the latest Linux kernel.The custom kernel realize high response and high performance by combining it with the graphic driver "Mesa 19" and the latest Linux Firmware.
+This OS is equipped with a custom kernel based on the latest Linux kernel.The custom kernel realize high response and high performance by combining it with the graphic driver "Mesa 20" and the latest Linux Firmware.
 Phantom Valkyrie Linux is carried out the "providing development environment and execution environment for artificial intelligence programs", "providing execution environment for Linux/Windows applications", "providing software development and web development environment", "providing multimedia contents creation environment , "Providing cutting-edge science and technology/data science environment","building a gaming environment".

-It is equipped with popular application such as "Chromium Browser","GIMP","Shotcut","SM Player","Sayonara Player","Emacs","PlayOnLinux","OBS Studio","Shotcut",etc.
+It is equipped with popular application such as "Chromium Browser","GIMP","Shotcut","SM Player","Audacious","Emacs","PlayOnLinux","OBS Studio","Shotcut","Avidemux","Steam",etc.
 This os almost covers work to perform by desktop computing.
 By SSB(Specific site Browser), it can use the strong online service like desktop application.
-Valkyrie Super Remixed Linux can perform automatic sentence construction and reading aloud with the artificial intelligence from a change of the system startup sound, addition of new application in original application "Viper Tools".
+Phantom Valkyrie Linux can perform automatic sentence construction and reading aloud with the artificial intelligence from a change of the system startup sound, addition of new application in original application "Viper Tools".